Get Excited—You’re Blazer Bound!

 To ensure that information regarding your grades and other details stays private and is not shared with anyone without your consent you must complete the following form at elms.edu/FERPA:

-New Student Orientation is the official kick-off and your introduction to the community that makes Elms so special.
+Move-In Day for resident students and Check-In Day for commuter students, are your official introductions to the community that makes Elms so special.
 From meeting new people (maybe even your roommate) to asking last-minute questions, to winning amazing prizes, this is YOUR time to join the Blazer traditions before classes begin.

 Shout it from the rooftops!